wobkenh/simplematcomponents/projects/simplemattable/readme.md

 # simplemattable

 SimpleMatTable is an abstraction of MatTable from the @angular/material dependency.
-It allows you to quickly and in a typesafe way define simple tables.
+It allows you to quickly and in a typesafe way define tables.
-This is perfect if you just want to display some data in a table and do not need full control over the table HTML.
+This is perfect if you want to display data in a table and do not need full control over the table HTML.

 Instead of copy/pasting the HTML for each column, you can describe the columns in a declarative way via Typescript code.
+A lot of different options like align, buttons, icons and even custom css allow you to further customize your table.

 ### Prerequisites

-This Dependency is for use with Angular Material Design only.
-As of the first version, it requires Angular Material 6.0 or above (see Version section for more information).
+Simplemattable is for use with Angular Material Design only.
+As of the first version, it requires Angular Material 6.0 or above.

+For a detailed list of neccessary dependencies, see [section Dependencies](#dependencies) .

 ## Installing